The audax events are sold out but there’s still loads of cycling fun to be had down on the Farm

 Be part of the fun

 A simple run out on quiet roads towards Prestwood and Great Missenden.
-Shoot around in two hours or take your time, have a cake and a natter – there’s up to four and a quarter hours if you’re not in a hurry.
+Shoot around in two hours or take your time, have a cake and a natter.
+And we’re going back for the homemade elevenses at the church of St Peter and St Paul so you need all of the four and a quarter hours to make new friends.

 Try a guided ride